 - Using a thinner pillow to sleep

-In any case, it is best to get the condition diagnosed by a dentist.
-Upon examination, the dentist may suggest oral appliances to counter the condition if it is severe.
+In any case, it is best to get the condition diagnosed by a doctor.
+Once you are diagnosed with sleep apnea, your dentist may suggest oral appliances to counter the condition if it is severe.
 A popularly recommended oral appliance is the MAD or Mandibular Advancement Device.
 It is custom-fabricated according to each patient’s condition and has to be worn before going to bed.
 The device helps to bring the lower jaw forward and keeps the roof of the throat from collapsing, thereby keeping the airway open at all times.

 Patients with extreme cases of sleep apnea could benefit from a CPAP device.
 It helps to maintain a continuous positive airway pressure, which supplies the necessary oxygen to the lungs and keeps the roof of the throat from collapsing.